Texas Fly Fishing – The Best Spots To Cast Your Line

 It can safely be said that Texas is the ideal destination for winter fishing because there are just so many places that are perfect for this.
 Blanco River is another spot for fly fishing that is open in all winter.
 However, it is open in summer also but the hot season tends to be pretty crowded.

 Another thing you should know about this fishing destination is that you would be better casting your line from the shore since the many dams scattered along the length of the river won’t allow proper boating.
 Smallmouth bass are present in large numbers as well as largemouth bass and panfish.
-Make sure to get the proper equipment with you, such as a set of Piscifun reels and you will be set.

 If you happen to travel to the Texas Hill Country, don’t forget to pay a visit to this excellent fly fishing destination.
 From its springs located in Kimble County to the point where it meets the Colorado River, the Pedernales River measures around 100 miles.
 For the perfect fishing spot, head over to Pedernales Falls State Park which is excellent for fishing and camping.
 Many anglers come here to catch carp, catfish, and bass.
 The scenery is pretty amazing, and you will love the cascading waters and the beautiful limestone exposed by the fast-moving river.
 Be aware of floods, as they are quite a common occurrence here.